jscastonguay/-acoustic-anemometer-hw/README.md

-# -acoustic-anemometer-hw
+# Acoustic Anemometer - HW
 An acoustic anemometer.
+This is the HW part of the project.